fmidev/fmi-cap-profile/fmi-cap-profile.md

 **Use:** conditional
 **`<valueName>`** typicalImpacts

-The `<value>` content is a localized description of typical impacts of the event.
+The `<value>` content is a localized description of the typical impacts of the event.
 This parameter is included whenever such description exists, otherwise omitted.

 #### Other parameters